Skip to main content

 .build();

-Use metadata to record what settings you used for each experiment run.
-This is helpful when comparing results across different model versions or configurations:
+Use metadata to record the settings behind each run.
+This helps when you compare results across model versions or configurations later.

 Experiment.builder()